coreinfrastructure/best-practices-badge/criteria.md

 - The project MUST have a version-controlled source repository that is publicly readable. [repo]
 - This source repository MUST track what changes were made, who made the changes, and when the changes were made. [repo-track]
-- The public repository MUST NOT include only final releases; it MUST release interim versions for review before release. [repo-interim]
+- The public repository MUST include interim versions for review before release; it MUST NOT include only final releases. [repo-interim]
-- It is RECOMMENDED that projects use common distributed version control software such as git, though git is not specifically required.
+- It is RECOMMENDED that projects use common distributed version control software (e.g., git, though git is not specifically required).
-- Projects MAY use private (non-public) branches in specific cases while the change is not publicly released, e.g., for fixing vulnerabilities before the vulnerability is revealed to the public.
+- Projects MAY use private (non-public) branches in specific cases while the change is not publicly released (e.g., for fixing vulnerabilities before the vulnerability is revealed to the public).
 - *Rationale*:  This enables easy tracking and public review.
-Some OSS projects do not use a version control system or do not provide public access to it, but the lack of a public version control repository makes it unnecessarily difficult to contribute to a project and to track its progress in detail.
+Some OSS projects do not use a version control system or do not provide public access to it.
+The lack of a public version control repository makes it unnecessarily difficult to contribute to a project and to track its progress in detail.

-*Bug reporting process*&#8224;
+*Bug-reporting process*&#8224;

-- There MUST be a process (e.g., using an issue tracker or a mailing list) for users to submit bug reports where developers will respond. [report-process]
+- The project MUST provide a process for users to submit bug reports (e.g., using an issue tracker or a mailing list). [report-process]
-- There MUST be responses to bug reports; it is acceptable if enhancements aren't responded to.
-Ideally all bugs would get a response, but that is not required. [report-responses]
+- Developers MUST respond to bug reports. [report-responses]
+- Developers SHOULD respond to enhancment requests.
+Developers MAY choose not to respond.
 - Reports and responses MUST be archived for later searching. [report-archive]
 - It is RECOMMENDED that an issue tracker be used for tracking individual issues.